Unlocking History

 Still on the battlefield, with own steed dead from a gunshot, Thompson heeded the last orders he heard and tried to retreat.

 “As Thompson ran for the safety of the foliage along the Truckee River, he felt hot breath over his shoulder.
 Expecting hand-to-hand combat with a Paiute brave, he wheeled about quickly.
 His elbow struck the nose of a riderless horse, saddled and bridled.
 He leaped onto the animal and escaped with his life.
-For the rest of his days, Snow-Shoe Thompson believed that the horse had been heaven-sent,” according to Mark McLaughlin, author and historian.
+For the rest of his days, Snowshoe Thompson believed that the horse had been heaven-sent,” according to Mark McLaughlin, author and historian.

 Out of the 105 men who rode to Pyramid Lake, only 29 survived.

 That crushing battle sparked the activation of the California Rangers to ride to Pyramid Lake.
 The Rangers included former San Quentin Capt.
 William Byrnes (link opens new tab).
-Since Byrnes and Thompson were neighbors in both Placerville and Carson Valley, there is a good chance they were acquainted.

-“The services of (Capt.
-Byrnes) were again in requisition for warlike exploits, and he was called to take command in a force organized to subdue the (Native Americans) in Carson Valley.
-A scrimmage or two brought Winnemucca and his warriors (to agree to a) treaty and retire to their reservation (in 1860),” reported the Sacramento Daily Union, June 1, 1872.
+“(Capt.
+Byrnes’ services) were again (required) for warlike exploits, and he was called to take command of a force organized to subdue the (tribe) in Carson Valley.
+(Chief) Winnemucca (agreed to a) treaty (in 1860),” reported the Sacramento Daily Union, June 1, 1872.

 Back to his mail route